Ernmas

 Ernmas is an Irish mother goddess, mentioned in Lebor Gabála Érenn and "Cath Maige Tuired" as one of the Tuatha Dé Danann.
-Her daughters include the trinity of eponymous Irish goddesses Ériu, Banba and Fódla, the trinity of war goddesses the Badb, Macha and Mórrígan, and also a trinity of sons, Glonn, Gnim, and Coscar.
+She is the daughter of Etarlam, a son of Nuada Airgetlam.
+Her daughters include the trinity of eponymous Irish goddesses Ériu, Banba and Fódla and the trinity of war goddesses the Badb, Macha and Mórrígan.
+Some sources say that she had the latter three with the wizard Cailitin.
+She also had a trinity of sons, Glonn, Gnim, and Coscar.

 Her other sons are Fiacha and Ollom.
-Ernmas was killed during the first battle of Mag Tuired and is called a "she-farmer" in the Lebor Gabála Érenn.
+She was killed during the first battle of Mag Tuired.
+Ernmas may have also been an agriculture deity, as she is referred to as "the she-farmer" in the Lebor Gabála Érenn.